 When the Kingdom isn’t seen in God’s people, the King disappears from sight.
 That is our modern tragedy!
 Pretending man has power over his own soul might attract a lot of followers.
 Fallen creatures love to be told they’re the lords over their own souls.
 But the church was called to make God’s kingdom visible.
 It’s not able to create its own version of the Kingdom.

-If the church is to regain its identity in the 21st Century, she has to first recapture her soul.
+If the church is to regain her identity today, she has to first recapture her soul.
 If we’re to find a real anchor to give us hope, confidence, and peace, God must be king.
 Nothing else will do.

 4. And while staying with them he ordered them not to depart from Jerusalem, but to wait for the promise of the Father, which, he said, “you heard from me;

 5. for John baptized with water, but you will be baptized with the Holy Spirit not many days from now.”

 Waiting is hard for us.
 We’re fallen creatures.
 Jesus never expected His church to become a kingdom on its own power, or by it’s own definition.
 When John poured water on those who came to him repenting, it illustrated the pouring out of the Holy Spirit that was to come.
 John the baptist said in Mark 1:8, “I have baptized you with water, but he will baptize you with the Holy Spirit.”

 The Book of Acts shows us that the Holy Spirit is our power too.
 He is present today, not only in church worship on Sunday, but also tomorrow morning, and all through the week!
 Jesus not only makes us a church, and shows us how we are to operate, he also gives us the power to accomplish it.

 His earthly ministry was over, and he ascended back into glory.
 He had prepared a church ready to show God’s kingship to the world.